-A building tile is considered adjacent if at least one full segment of the tile is touching one full segment of another tile.
+Whenever you place a building tile, it is considered adjacent if at least one full segment of the tile is touching one full segment of another tile.

 Mountain and Forest segments can always touch each other, but road segments can only touch other road segments.